b18050/tipcalculator/README.md

 # tipcalculator
-This is build using simple javascript
+This is build using simple javascript.